Ttanvi996/Wine-Quality-Analysis/README.md

 ### Key Observations

-* Alcohol content generally increases with wine quality.
+* Alcohol content increases with wine quality.
 * Many chemical features show moderate correlation with each other.
 * The dataset has more mid-quality wines than extreme low/high quality wines.